Our Affiliation Process

 Q: How will I know how to plan my Campus Kitchen?

 A: There are four categories of support that you must foster to create a Campus Kitchen: student support, school support, dining support and community support.
-The Campus Kitchen Planner is a new tool that maps out the entire process of bringing a Campus Kitchen to your school through these four categories.
-You can track your progress and access all the necessary information, forms and documents all from one convenient place.
+The Campus Kitchen Planning Center is a brand-new tool that maps out the entire process of bringing a Campus Kitchen to your school through these four categories.
+You can track your progress and access all the necessary information, forms, and documents all from one convenient place.
+You can even earn points for completing planning actions and redeem those points for prizes, like Campus Kitchen supplies, swag, and even grants!
 Learn more about the Planner here.